 This course will cover the basic elements necessary to produce costumes for the theatre.
 These aspects will include sewing skills, tracking and paperwork, measurements, elements of design, and rendering skills.
+Course fee applies.
 (3 hours)

 Listed also as APRL 305.